syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ### Setting an image marker icon

-You can set the image as marker icon by setting the icon type as an image.
-Set `MarkerIconSource` to get the image from local path.
+You can set the image as marker icon by setting the icon type as an Image and set `MarkerIconSource` to get the image from local path.

 {% tabs %}